 - Are Pitzer students who consult with fellow student writers on writing projects across the disciplines

-- Publicize the Writing Center around campus
+- Publicize the Writing Center around campus and engage in other optional special projects

 - Serve as leaders of writing on campus with opportunities to become involved in a variety of teaching initiatives